-To apply for Certification for 2015 applicants must send to Olives New Zealand:
+To apply for Certification for 2019 applicants must send to Olives New Zealand:

 - 1. Completed Request and Authorisation For Certification Assessment of Olive Oils1 - 2.
 Completed Certification OliveMark Licence Agreement2 - 3.
 Two x 250mL labelled bottles of each oil to be assessed (see Sample Bottles below) - 4.
 Separate label for each oil for retail products (for Olives New Zealand records) - 5.
-A cheque payable to Olives NZ for the requisite Certification fee per oil and the OliveMark Licence Agreement fee OR alternatively payment may be made by direct credit. (see 2015 Fees below).
+A cheque payable to Olives NZ for the Certification fee per oil and the OliveMark Licence Agreement fee OR alternatively payment may be made by direct credit OR you will be invoiced. (see 2019 Fees below).